kernelkit/kernelkit.github.io/_tabs/platforms.md

 ### Tier 1

-Fully supported in default builds, with images included in releases:
+Fully supported in default builds, verified continuously in regression test system, images included in releases:

 - [Marvell CN9130][5] CRB (ARM64)
 - [GNS3][3]/Qemu[^1] (ARM64, x86_64)

 ### Tier 2

-Separate `defconfig`, may use custom kernel and bootloader.
-May graduate to *Tier 1* support depending on community interest and participation.
+Possibly Separate `defconfig`, may even use custom kernel and bootloader.
+Can graduate to *Tier 1* support by HW included in regression test system and being part of default builds.

 - [Raspberry Pi 4B][10] (ARM64)
 - [Banana Pi-R3][12] (ARM64)

 ### Tier 3

 Worked at one point but needs more attention to bring on par with the Infix boot sequence and testing:

 - [Microchip SparX-5i][8] PCB135 (ARM64)
 - [Marvell EspressoBIN][9] (ARM64)